 Sl.
 No. Cognitive Abilities Course Outcomes 1.
-Mamary & Datantian Understand the evolution of entrepreneurial thought, skills and traits Memory & Retention of a successful entrepreneur and the innovation and creativity process.
-2. Mamary la Patantian Understand the application of a wide variety of entrepreneurial Memory & Retention; Logic & Reasoning decisions relating from business to culture, social, technological and Logic & Reasoning environmental problems at a local as well as international context.
+Momony & Potention Understand the evolution of entrepreneurial thought, skills and traits Memory & Retention of a successful entrepreneur and the innovation and creativity process.
+2. Memory & Retention; Understand the application of a wide variety of entrepreneurial Logic & Reasoning decisions relating from business to culture, social, technological and Logic & Reasoning environmental problems at a local as well as international context.
 3. Memory & Retention Understand the idiosyncrasies of family-owned businesses.
 4. Memory & Retention; Understand the appraisal of financing requirements and sources of Logic & Reasoning finance at various stages of establishing a start-up.
 5. Memory & Retention; Understand the facilitating roles played by institutional actors such as Logic & Reasoning trade associations, business incubators, angel investors, venture capital and private equity funds in support of entrepreneurial endeavors.
 6. Memory & Retention Understand the intricacies and role of Feasibility Analyses.
 7. Logic & Reasoning; Understand the process of designing and writing business plans and Creative Thinking project reports.
-8. Memory & Retention; Understanding the problems focad by start ups in their early phases Logic & Reasoning Understanding the problems faced by start-ups in their early phases.
+8. Memory & Retention; I le doucter din e the much long fe cod by start and in their contracter shares Logic & Reasoning Understanding the problems faced by start-ups in their early phases.
 9. Memory & Retention; Understanding the implications of Intellectual Property rights for Logic & Reasoning entrepreneurs.